-6.2 By Written Agreement
+6.3 By Written Agreement

-By written agreement between you and us.
-You must tell us at the same time if you are married, in a civil partnership or if you live in the house with another person as husband and wife.
+By written agreement between you, and us.
+You must tell us at the same time if you are married or if you live in the house with another person as husband and wife.
 If you do, their agreement may also be required.